Can You Put Leave-In Conditioner On Dry Hair?

 Traditionally, you’re supposed to put the leave-in conditioner in your hair while it’s still wet after your shower, before you begin drying and styling it.

 This is because wet or damp hair absorbs the product better.
-So you get more moisture inside of the hair shaft, which is what gives your tresses that silky and healthy look.
+So you get more moisture inside the hair shaft, which gives your tresses a silky, healthy look.

 But sometimes you might be in need of those frizz-taming powers on a non-wash day, when your hair is not damp at all.

-You just need to use the right product for your hair type and know how to apply it correctly.
+You just need to use the right product for your hair type and apply it correctly.

 Your Hair Type